goPacks/breSvc/README.md

 Ok enough of my mumblings.
 You would want to know how to use the BRE which I have nick named breSvc

-Some prerequisites.
-The breSvc works with MONG DB.
+1. The breSvc works with MONG DB.
 So the first thing you need to do Is to download and install MONGO DB.
 You can use the following link.
 See https://www.mongodb.com/1

+2. Next thing is to clone the repositry found here onto local machine.
+You can run it at the command prompt, by entring breSvc.exe